 Project size cap: 400 kW

 |Pacific Power||$20,000 max.||

 $0.30 – $0.20/watt*

 *Non-linear incentive rate calculation.

-- Tips on choosing a solar contractor and comparing bids
+- Get some tips on choosing a solar trade ally contractor and comparing bids

-- Attend a free solar workshop in your area.
+- Attend a free educational workshop to learn more about solar.

 Tax credits and deductions

 A tax credit is a dollar-for-dollar reduction of the income tax you owe.
 The federal government offers a corporate tax credit and a special depreciation schedule for businesses that install solar energy systems.
 Nonprofit organizations and public entities are generally not able to use these benefits because they do not pay taxes.

 Consult your tax professional to learn how tax credits and rules may apply to you.
 This information does not constitute tax advice and cannot be used to avoid tax penalties.